The Penn Relays platform is important and may be likened to a `pilgrimage’ for many Jamaicans.

-The Penn Relays is the longest uninterrupted collegiate track meet athletic event in the USA and is the largest meet (outside of the Olympics) that attracts over 22,000 athletes primarily from the northeast United States and the Caribbean, namely Jamaica, Trinidad & Tobago, Bahamas, Barbados, St Vincent & The Grenadines and Grenada.
+It is the longest uninterrupted collegiate track meet athletic event in the country and is the largest meet (outside of the Olympics), that attracts over 22,000 athletes, primarily from the northeast United States and the Caribbean; namely, Jamaica, Trinidad & Tobago, Bahamas, Barbados, St Vincent & The Grenadines and Grenada.

-Jamaica has competed at the Penn Relays for over 50 years, and during that time our athletes have made significant contribution to the success of the Relays,
+Jamaica has competed at the Penn Relays for over 50 years, and during that time our athletes have made significant contributions to the successful staging of the relays.

-The continued dominance of the Jamaican athletes has brought the fans in record breaking numbers for the past several years.
-According to ESPN/ABC Sports, of the 90,000 to 150,000 persons who attend the three day event, over 43% are Jamaicans, others estimate that number to be closer to 75%.
+The continued triumph of the Jamaican athletes has brought the fans to record breaking numbers for the past several years.
+ESPN estimates that of the 100,000 to 125,000 persons attending Penn over the 3 day period, approximately 50% are Jamaicans/Caribbean nationals.
+Others estimate the number is closer to 70%.

-The Relays present an opportunity to re-unite with friends and families.
-It provides for friendly competition among schools and is especially a grand display of national pride.
+The Relays present an opportunity to reunite with friends and families.
+It provides for friendly competition among schools and is especially a grand display of national pride on the international stage.

 The Jamaican flag is the first foreign flag to be flown at Franklin Field, University of Pennsylvania.